RubenCarrascoAlvarez/CopterCurrents/README.md

 	in a spectral energy-based maximization technique, in every squared region.

-Note: A preliminar version of CopterCurrents was created as DISCO, maybe some part of the documentation or structure names, the DISCO naming remains.
+Note: A preliminar version of CopterCurrents was created as DISCO, maybe some part of the documentation or structure names remains as DISCO.

 2. LICENSE <br />
 ================